 Can't get hold of gel?
 Anti-bacterial wipes are your next best option.
 Many wipes - such as Sani Hands Hand Wipes - have been proven to be effective against the flu virus, which is in the same family as Coronavirus.
 Again, make sure you cover all parts of your hands and fingers, and bin the wipe once used.
 Don't be tempted to reuse it or share it with anyone else.

-Early research by The Journal of Hospital Infection indicates that Coronavirus can survive on plastic, glass and metal for around nine days, which is around four times longer than the 'standard' flu virus.
+Research indicates that Coronavirus can survive on plastic, glass and metal for around 72 hours.
 So it's absolutely vital that you spend time cleaning the car as well as your hands.
 However, the gels and wipes you use on your hands can damage plastics and leather, so Haynes recommends using standard car interior cleaning products for this job.

 Spray or pour the product onto kitchen towel or a clean cloth and make sure all of the steering wheel, indicator and wiper stalks, gearstick, handbrake lever, stereo buttons, ventilation dials, electric window buttons - and anything else you're likely to touch - are wiped.